When Do You Know You Are Ready to Go?

 No Matter What the Challenge...

-If you are not mentally ready, it is very likely you are also not properly physically prepared as well.
-Do this: run a complete battery of tactical fitness assessments.
-If you continue to ignore the events you are not good at doing and focus on acing only things you are already good/great at doing - you are neither mentally or physically ready to be successful.
+If you are not physically ready, you are likely also not properly mentally prepared.
+Run a complete battery of tactical fitness assessments.
+If you continue to ignore the events in which you are not skilled and focus only on excelling in activities where you are already proficient, you are neither mentally nor physically prepared for success.

 Here are some things to consider:

-1 - Consistent Training - Were you consistent with your training EVEN when you did not feel like training?
-Training when you do not feel like it is a mental challenge and it happens near daily if you are training hard enough.
-You do not build mental toughness by a single event, you demonstrate your mental toughness by single events.
-You BUILD your mental toughness / readiness by being disciplined and training consistently.
-The power of waking up early and training hard when most people are not, no matter the weather, or how you feel cannot be overestimated on making you a more mentally ready person.
-Follow that up with a long day of work, school, sports (or all three) and you have a recipe for building the resiliency you need through a solid work ethic.
+1 - Consistent Training - Were you consistent with your training, even when you did not feel like it?
+Training when you do not feel like it is a mental challenge, and it happens nearly daily if you are training hard enough.
+You do not build mental toughness through a single event; you demonstrate your mental toughness through single events.
+You build your mental toughness and readiness by being disciplined and training consistently.
+The power of waking up early and training hard when most people are not, regardless of the weather or how you feel, cannot be overestimated in making you a more mentally ready person.
+Following that up with a long day of work, school, sports (or all three) creates a recipe for building the resiliency you need through a solid work ethic.

-2 - Consistent Recovery - Not only does your training need to be consistent but so does your recovery.
+2 - Consistent Recovery - Not only does your training need to be consistent, but so does your recovery.
 Are you eating the most nutritious food options for optimal fuel and recovery?
-Are you avoiding activities that ruin your recovery?
-Getting drunk, smoking, doing drugs, eating crap food obviously interfere with your health, but also ruins your sleep which is the best recovery process we have for hard training performance gains.
-If you want to do something that requires optimal performance, you want to be at your best.
+Are you avoiding activities that impede your recovery?
+Getting drunk, smoking, doing drugs, and eating junk food obviously interfere with your health, but they also ruin your sleep, which is the best recovery process we have for improving performance gains from hard training.
+If you want to engage in activities that require optimal performance, you need to be at your best.
 This requires understanding recovery.
 See Understanding Recovery

-3 - Consistent Competitiveness - Whether you are competing with yourself or others all your life, having the drive to be better at something you are not particularly good at doing at first is a driving force for success.
-Training to compete - not just survive is a lesson you have to learn early otherwise minimum standards are an acceptable level of effort.
+3 - Consistent Competitiveness (and Team Player) - Whether you are competing against yourself or others throughout your life, having the drive to improve at something you initially struggle with is a crucial driving force for success.
+Training to compete—not just to survive—is a lesson that must be learned early; otherwise, minimum standards become an acceptable level of effort.

 Exceeding the standards IS the standard.